-Family members can learn to play and do daily activities with the child in ways that help her both to function better and to prevent secondary problems such as contractures.
+Family members can learn to play and do daily activities with the child in ways that help her both to function better and to prevent secondary disabilities such as contractures.

-Most important is that the parents (and grandparents!) learn not to do everything for the child.
+Most important is that the family learns not to do everything for the child.
 Help her just enough that she can learn to do more for herself.